cisco/mindmeld/docs/source/userguide/getting_started.rst

 Run ``brew --version`` to verify that homebrew is installed.

-This is not a requirement, strictly speaking, but if your system cannot run homebrew you will need to find alternatives to some instructions in this document.
+This is not a requirement, but if your system cannot run homebrew you will need to find alternatives to some instructions in this document.

 Pyenv and Virtualenv
 ^^^^^^^^^^^^^^^^^^^^

-Is strongly recommended that you install Workbench in an isolated environment.
+It is strongly recommended that you install Workbench in an isolated environment.
 This way, you can work on different projects without having conflicting library versions, and keep Workbench separate from your other work.

 One solution is to use `virtualenv with pyenv <https://github.com/pyenv/pyenv-virtualenv>`_.